 The National Tour

 In the report, America Succeeds committed to partnering with local stakeholder groups in cities and states across the country to facilitate community conversations, and ultimately actions, on what the future of work and the Age of Agility means for restructuring—as radically as deemed necessary—the way we deliver education.

-With the support of our national sponsors and tour co-hosts, the U.S. Chamber of Commerce Foundation and the American Enterprise Institute, we launched a national tour to twelve cities across the country in April 2018.
+With the support of our national sponsors and tour co-hosts, the U.S. Chamber of Commerce Foundation and the American Enterprise Institute, we launched a national tour in April 2018.

 At each stop, we convene business leaders, education experts, and policymakers for a solution-oriented discussion on what the future of work and the Age of Agility means for restructuring the way we deliver education.
-We expect these Summits to generate actionable policies, strategies, and tactics to improve education locally, plus provide open-source content to share with the world.
+These Summits are designed to generate actionable policies, strategies, and tactics to improve education locally, plus provide open-source content to share with the world.